Mastrangelis/podcaster-ai/README.md

 - [Shadcn-UI](https://ui.shadcn.com/): Shadcn UI is a React UI library that helps developers rapidly build modern web applications.
 - [Zod](https://zod.dev/): Zod is a TypeScript-first schema declaration and validation library.
 - [Vercel](https://vercel.com/): Vercel is a cloud platform for frontend developers, providing the frameworks, workflows, and infrastructure to build a faster, more personalized Web.
+- [OpenAI](https://openai.com/): OpenAI is known for the GPT family of large language models, the DALL-E series of text-to-image models, and a text-to-video model named Sora.

 </details><br/>

 [![Technologies Used](https://skillicons.dev/icons?i=ts,nextjs,tailwind,sentry,vercel)](https://skillicons.dev)

+## 🔋 Features

+👉 Robust Authentication: Secure and reliable user login and registration system using Clerk

+👉 Modern Home Page: Showcases trending and latest podcasts with a sticky podcast player for continuous listening.

+👉 Discover Podcasts Page: Dedicated page for users to explore new and popular podcasts.

+👉 Fully Functional Search: Allows users to find podcasts easily using various search criteria.

+👉 Create Podcast Page: Enables podcast creation with text-to-audio conversion, AI image generation, and previews.

+👉 Edit Podcast Page: Enables podcast edit for podcasts owners.

+👉 Multi Voice AI Functionality: Supports multiple AI-generated voices for dynamic podcast creation.

+👉 Profile Page: View all created podcasts with options to delete and edit them.

+👉 Podcast Details Page: Displays detailed information about each podcast, including creator details, number of listeners, and transcript.

+👉 Podcast Player: Features backward/forward controls, as well as mute/unmute functionality for a seamless listening experience.

+👉 Responsive Design: Fully functional and visually appealing across all devices and screen sizes.

+👉 Sentry Monirtoring: Integration with Sentry for monitoring and tracing

+and many more, including code architecture and reusability

+## 🛠️ Deployment

+You can check the project live here [devstack_overflow_nextjs14](https://podcaster-ai-tawny.vercel.app/)

 ## 🤸 Quick Start